 - The top will be built from titan, instead of aluminum.

 - The electric connection of the headend ignition will be built more robust as just before the start of The Hound a cable broke and had to be fixed in a short amount of time right at the launch pad.

 - A change in the starting procedure in order to be more independent from the quality of the radio communication near ground.

 - More tests and test flights are supposed to make the platform “The Hound” more reliable, get rid of possible difficulties and give the team the possibility to further bring the starting procedure to perfection.

-True to the motto “all good things come in threes”, the Hound-Team is optimistic that The Hound 3´s flight in 2020 will be a great success.
+True to the motto “all good things come in threes”, the Hound-Team is optimistic that The Hound 3´s flight in 2021 in Nevada will be a great success.

-The software packages OpenRocket and RASAero wer used to perform flight simulations.
+The software packages OpenRocket and RASAero were used to perform flight simulations.
 The results for “The Hound 2” are presented below:

 Past and present team members (in alphabetical order)